xvoron/xvoron.github.io/aboutme/aboutme.md

 # me

-I am a person.
-Currently I working in [seznam.cz](https://seznam.cz) on some search engine research related projects.
-Projects are mostly about lm and llm models training and evaluation.
-So there is a lot of work with data and machine learning (ai) algorithms.
+I am an individual presently employed at [seznam.cz](https://seznam.cz), where I am engaged in research-related projects concerning search engines.
+My work primarily revolves around the training and evaluation of LMs and LLMs models, necessitating extensive interaction with data and the implementation of machine learning algorithms.